Lorenz-Lab-KCL/compiled_python/README.rst

 ==================

-This is a repository for examples in how to use Cython for different applications.
-The aim of this repository is to store examples of Python compiled code using Cython_.
+The aim of this repository is to store examples to compile Python code using Cython_ for performace improvement.

 .. _Cython: https://cython.org/